ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 The first expression converts a module into a variable of type `(module ModuleType)`.
-(We can replace `M` with a `struct ... end` declaration or a functor call).
+(We can replace `M` with a `struct ... end` definition or a functor call).

-The second expression converts back such a value into a module `M` which can be used in the expression.
+The second expression converts back such a value into a module `M` which can be used in the expression (expression of the form `M.function`).

 If a function just needs to get a first-class module and uses its exported values, we can just declare this function in the following way: